KILTprotocol/docs/docs/sdk/0-core-feature/1_ctypes.md

 title: CTypes
 ---

-**CTypes are standardised structures for credentials; the JSON scheme which describes the fields in a claim type.
+**CTypes are standardised structures for credentials: the JSON scheme which describes the fields in a claim type.
 These fields are filled out by the claimer, indicating the information that needs to be attested.
 A CType (and subsequently when attested, the credential) may contain several “attributes”, for example, full name, date of birth, access level and id number.**

-## Json-Schema
+## JSON-Schema

 KILT uses [JSON-Schema](https://json-schema.org/) (currently draft-07) to validate and annotate data in a strict format.
-This data format for [CType models](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/core/src/ctype/CTypeSchema.ts) forms a CType with definition characteristics.
+This data format for [CType models](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/core/src/ctype/CTypeSchema.ts) forms a CType with the definition of its characteristics.
 The following are all required properties of the schema, with no additional properties allowed:

 - Identifier: `$id` in the format `kilt:ctype:0x{cTypeHash}`
 - KILT specific JSON-Schema: '[http://kilt-protocol.org/draft-01/ctype-input#](http://kilt-protocol.org/draft-01/ctype-input#)'